WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

 --- abstract

-Web bundles provide a way to bundle up groups of HTTP responses, with the request URLs and content negotiation that produced them, to transmit or store together.
+Web bundles provide a way to bundle up groups of HTTP responses, with the request URLs that produced them, to transmit or store together.
 They can include multiple top-level resources with one identified as the default by a primaryUrl metadata, provide random access to their component exchanges, and efficiently store 8-bit resources.

 --- middle